IdeGelis/torch-points3d-SiamKPConvVariants/README.md

 # Variants of Siamese KPConv networks
-Iris de Gélis, Sébastien Lefèvre and Thomas Corpetti (Submitted to Remote Sensing Journal, 2023)
+Iris de Gélis, Sébastien Lefèvre and Thomas Corpetti (Submitted to IEEE TGRS, 2023)

 This Git project is built upon Torch-Point3D depository to share code for OneConvFusion, Encoder Fusion SiamKPConv and Triplet KPConv networks for 3D point clouds change segmentation.
 See our up-coming paper for more details.